- Working Groups

 Follow this link to read a comprehensive policy brief prepared by Land Use & Planning about the potential for Cleveland to use a high percentage of its vacant land to create community and market gardens.

-Here are three articles published in the summer of 2010 that each do a great job of framing land use and planning issues as they relate to urban agriculture in Cleveland:
+Press framing land use and planning issues as they relate to urban agriculture in Cleveland

 - Scene Magazine article by Anastasia Pantsios - "Downtown on the Farm: Cleveland's new way of life is its old way of life"

 - Plain Dealer article by Brent Larkin - "Planting new jobs for the city's future"

 - Plain Dealer article by Mark Gillispie - "Cleveland City Councilman Joe Cimperman proposes legislation to allow farm stands in residential neighborhoods"

 - West Side Sun News by Ted Prendergrast - "Urban farming conceptcatching on"